Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

 The following [Singularity definition file][singularity-def-file] `mpi_osu.def`, installs MPICH-3.1.4, which is ABI-compatible with the Cray-MPICH found on LUMI.
-That MPICH will be used to compile the [OSU microbenchmarks][osu-benchmark].
+That MPICH will be used to compile the [OSU micro-benchmarks][osu-benchmark].
 Finally, the OSU point to point bandwidth test is set as the "runscript" of the image.

 ```bash